 No. If you are extending an internship into a following quarter (or quarters) all you need to do is email the Internship Coordinator and let them know how many total hours of work you'll be doing during the subsequent quarter.
 The Internship Coordinator will then add the extension hours to the Internship Agreement currently on file.
 Upon the final day of your internship, whether you do just one quarter or several, you should submit an Internship Reflective Narrative and have your host site supervisor submit an Internship Evaluation.

 No. Work-study is the one instance where being paid for professional work cannot result in fulfillment of your Museology Program internship requirement.
 Because the availability to students for work-study is based on federal financial aid requirements, not every student has the same access or opportunity to obtain work-study positions.
+In addition, we hope students may find internship work becomes more a hybrid of work-related tasks, and individual project-based tasks.
+Work study tends to be work that solely includes daily operations of department, program, or office.

 Yes!
 If you want to start an internship midway through a quarter, follow the usual internship paperwork process.
 You will fill out an Agreement form listing the number of hours you'll be completing during that quarter.
 At the end of the quarter, assuming you want to continue the internship, you'll just send the internship coordinator the estimated number of work hours you'll be completing during the following quarter and they will be added to your Agreement form on file.
 (See FAQ on extending internships).